James Foster (ice hockey): Return to Britain

 In 1935, along with the coach of the Moncton Hawks and Foster's longtime mentor, Percy Nicklin, Foster moved to London to play for the Richmond Hawks.
 He was selected to the All-Star team, and his new Hawks finished in a tie for first in the league.
 The Canadian Amateur Hockey Association suspended Foster and teammate Alexander Archer for "leaving the dominion without permission" to play in England.
 The International Ice Hockey Federation upheld the decision and the pair were only cleared to play in the Olympics when the Canadians waived the suspensions for the duration of the games.

 1936 Olympic Games

 In ice hockey at the 1936 Winter Olympics, Foster represented Great Britain in ice hockey.
 Foster, along with eight other British born players who had learned their hockey in Canada, a Canadian born British resident and two British natives, helped to lead Great Britain to its first and only Olympic gold medal in ice hockey, narrowly beating out Canada.
 In seven games, Foster allowed only three goals, recording four shutouts.
-Foster was allowed to play in the Olympics when Canadian Amateur Hockey Association president E. A. Gilroy chose not enforce a suspension on the eve of the Olympics as a gesture of sportsmanship towards Great Britain.
+Foster was allowed to play in the Olympics when Canadian Amateur Hockey Association president E. A. Gilroy chose not to enforce a suspension on the eve of the Olympics as a gesture of sportsmanship towards Great Britain.